-What can your landlord require when vacating?
+What can your landlord require when moving out?

-As a rule, your landlord may only require you to hand over the residence in a generally good condition.
-This means that you must hand over the residence in the condition that the residence was in when you took over it, except for normal wear and tear.
+As a general rule, your landlord may only require that you return the property in generally good condition.
+This means that you must hand over the residence in the same condition that it was in when you took over, with the exception of normal wear and tear.

-make a move in report as well as a list of defects when moving in
+Make a move in report as well as a list of defects when moving in

-Take photos of the residence
+Take detailed photos of the residence

 Get most of your deposit refunded: maintain the residence while living there

-Move in report and vacating Report
+Move in report and final Report

-Landlords who rent more than one residence are professional landlords.
-Landlords who only rent one residence are thus “amateur” landlords.
-The rules for “amateur” landlords are somewhat easier than for professional landlords.
+Landlords who rent out multiple properties are considered professional landlords.
+Landlords who only rent out one property are thus considered “amateur” landlords.
+The rules for “amateur” landlords are less stringent than those for professional landlords.

 You may also like: Moving out statement: what are the rules in Denmark?